 I don’t tend to go for fancy bulletin boards.
 In fact, I’d much rather use children’s artwork and writing to decorate.
 This apple bulletin board was easy to make, and I loved that the kids helped me put it together.
 Great way to display artwork during an apple theme.

 How to Make Apple Hand Prints with Kids

 At least once a month, I like to use the preschoolers’ hand prints to make art.
 Hand print art is fun for the kids, parents love receiving it, and I love using that art in the children’s end of the year portfolios.
 These apple hand prints will be the September page in the kids’ portfolios.

-Making the apple hand prints were pretty easy!
+Making the apple hand prints were pretty easy and we only used a few materials!
+Please keep in mind that I may get commissions for purchases made through links in this post.
 I grabbed some tempera paints and paintbrushes, then called the children over one at a time.
 I asked each child what color apple she wanted — red, yellow, or green.

 The palm of the hand served as the main part of the apple, so it was painted whichever color the child chose.
 Then I dabbed a little bit of brown paint on the bottom half of the thumb, and that was the apple’s stem.